 U.S. Citizenship or Permanent Resident Required.

-2. A full-time postdoctoral fellow position is open in the laboratory of Shane Rea, Ph.D. at the Barshop Institute for Longevity and Aging Studies, University of Texas Health Science Center at San Antonio, Texas.
+2. A postdoctoral fellow position is available to start immediately in the laboratory of Yuji Ikeno, M.D., Ph.D. at the Barshop Institute for Longevity and Aging Studies at the Texas Research Park Campus of the University of Texas Health Science Center at San Antonio, Texas.

 Dr. Ikeno's laboratory is studying the effects of oxidative stress on aging and age-related pathology, using unique animal models that overexpress or downregulate antioxidant enzymes, including thioredoxin and Cu/Zn SOD.
 Research projects include: (1) redox sensitive signaling with mice that overexpress thioredoxin 1 or 2; and (2) obesity/inflammation/oxidative damage/insulin signaling with Cu/ZnSOD transgenic rats or mice fed a high-fat diet; (3) anti-tumor actions of caloric restriction.

 Experience in standard techniques of molecular and cellular biology is required.
 A strong research background in the area of oxidative stress and signaling is appreciated.

 Please use the link provided to contact Dr. Ikeno for more information.

 3. A postdoctoral fellowship available in the laboratory of Laboratory of Veronica Galvan, Ph.D. at he Barshop Institute for Longevity and Aging Studies to apply neurobehavioral, physiological, in vivo functional and optical imaging as well as cellular and molecular pathways that drive brain aging.
 The aim of these studies is to determine how these pathways lead to Alzheimer's disease and other age-associated neurological diseases.
 Another focus of the postdoctoral fellowship is to determine the role of signals that emanate from the nervous system in the control of organismal aging in mammals.